 Alcon discovers and develops innovative eye care treatments based on unmet patient needs and a strong scientific understanding of eye diseases and conditions, with a focused pipeline that aligns with our three businesses – Surgical, Pharmaceutical and Vision Care.

 Alcon relies on its R&D organization and relationships with clinicians around the world to conduct large-scale clinical trials.
 Working closely with clinical groups, the Alcon teams ensure that development efforts meet the needs of doctors and their patients as well as those of regulatory bodies worldwide.

-Cataracts are the leading cause of preventable blindness in all regions of the world; 51% or more than 18 million people have cataracts.
+Cataracts are a leading cause of preventable blindness in all regions of the world; 51% or more than 20 million people have cataracts.
 A cataract occurs when the eye’s lens becomes cloudy and prevents the passage of light to the retina, impairing and disrupting vision.
-Although a treatable disease, most cataracts are age-related (part of normal aging).
+Although a treatable disease, most cataracts are age-related and are a normal part of aging.
 Cataracts can be successfully corrected with surgery, helping restore a patient’s vision and is one of the most cost-effective medical procedures restoring vision in millions of people.
 Unfortunately, millions of patients in the developing world lose their sight due to lack of proper treatment.
 Alcon is committed to enhancing access to treatment of cataracts, working through humanitarian efforts, education on a local level and product support.

 The Alcon difference